KohaILS/koha-manual-zh-cn/source/installation.rst

 The web installer starts with a login screen for you to enter the database administrator account credentials.

 The installer will then create the tables and fill the tables with data.
-The next step in the process is to set up a few mandatory first use settings, via the Onboarding tool.
+The next step in the process is to set up a few mandatory first use settings, via the onboarding tool.

-What is the Koha Onboarding tool?
+What is the Koha onboarding tool?
 _________________________________

 The onboarding tool makes sure you have at least one library, patron category, patron, item type and circulation rule before you start using Koha.